saipriyab/saipriyab/README.md

 - 🔭 Currently working on Java , Spring Boot, AWS

-- 🌱 Exploring React which is a frontend technology.Always interested to learn new tech
+- 🌱 Exploring React which is a frontend technology

+-  👀 I’m always interested to learn new tech stack

 - 📫 Reach out via [LinkedIn](https://www.linkedin.com/in/hariprasath-r/)